gianlucag/cordova-plugin-googleplaybilling/README.md

 #### `onInitSuccess`

 This callback is invoked after the plugin has been successfully initialized.
 Your app should transition to the main view after this callback is executed.
 All other plugin methods should be called only after this callback has been triggered by the plugin.

+#### `onInitFail`

+This callback is triggered if the plugin fails to initialize.
+After this callback is executed, your app should transition to the main view, but you must inform the user that any paid features will not be available.
+Without proper initialization of the plugin, it is not possible to verify if a product is owned.

 #### `onPurchaseSuccess`